Reading

 One aspect is that we are to long for the Lord’s return.

-That day when He comes as conquering King, the rider on the white horse (Revelation 19).
+That day when He returns as conquering King, the rider on the white horse (Revelation 19).

-When He brings the shift and change that all our troubles and concerns are no more (Revelation 21), when our mortal bodies are made immortal, our corruptible vessels made incorruptible, the dead raised (1 Corinthians 15).
+When He brings the change, that all our troubles and concerns are no more (Revelation 21), when our mortal bodies are made immortal, our corruptible vessels made incorruptible, the dead raised (1 Corinthians 15).

 As we long for the great day as it approaches (Hebrews 10), we can encourage and stir one another up to good works.

 Because we are not alone in our walk.
-We have our King, wrapped up in His everlasting arms (Deuteronomy 33).
-And we have the people of the King, us together!
+We have our King, we are wrapped up in God’s everlasting arms (Deuteronomy 33).

 * God Above,